I’m A Black Journalist & When My Hair Went Viral, I Became The Story

 Regardless, I don't think we should steer the conversation to telling Black women how to wear their hair in any setting — many people were prescribing me different hairstyles to try — that's just not the point here.

 For me, it's an empowering thing to be a Black woman working in journalism, connecting with diverse communities and trying to push conversations that matter.
 We're lucky enough to live in a country where we have free press, but there are female journalists in Yemen, in Afghanistan, in Nigeria, in Sudan who will face terrible consequences based on doing their job in general, let alone how they present themselves.
-We must remember how important journalism is and how lucky we are to have free press where we're allowed to report on things; in some countries, they’re not necessarily given those same freedoms.
+It's really important that we remember how important journalism is and how lucky we are to have free press where we're allowed to report on things; in some countries, they’re not necessarily given those same freedoms.

 AdvertisementADVERTISEMENT